-We respect difference and welcome diversity in our children, young people and in society in general, and believe our school should be inclusive.
+We respect difference and welcome diversity in our students and in society in general, and believe our school should be inclusive.

 We believe that students should have the right to feel safe, secure and valued and that creating a safe environment and dealing with bullying is everyone's responsibility.